British Dental Association: British Dental Association Museum

 Its museum in Wimpole Street holds the largest collection of dental material in Britain.
 It includes dental instruments, equipment, furniture, photographs, archives, fine and decorative art.
 The museum is maintained as a national resource for the dental profession, dental industry, researchers and members of the public and aims to promote an appreciation of dentistry today through an understanding of its past.
 The museum is a member of the London Museums of Health & Medicine.

 The museum also offers an enquiry and research service for individuals wanting to learn more about the history of dentistry or whether their ancestors were dentists.
 On several occasions the museum has also been used as a professional consultant on television series such as Call the Midwife.

 British Dental Association Library

 The Robert and Lillian Lindsay Library was opened in 1920.
 It was founded and organised by Lillian Lindsay, the first woman to qualify as a dentist in the UK.
 The library is the most comprehensive dental library in Europe, and subscribes to over 200 dental journals and provides members with free Medline searches.

 The Library is located at BDA Headquarters.

+It releases peer-reviewed journals published by Nature Research, BDJ Team and British Dental Journal.
+The latter was established in 1872 as the Monthly Review of Dental Surgery and renamed Journal of the British Dental Association in 1881, before obtaining its current title in 1904.
+It absorbed the Mouth Mirror and Dental Gazette (1950) and later the Dental Magazine (1970).
+The journal is a member of the Committee on Publication Ethics.
+According to the Journal Citation Reports, the journal had a 2020 impact factor of 1.626.
+Stephen Hancocks is the editor-in-chief for BDJ Team.
+The journal replaced Vital, which was published between 2003 and 2013.
+Each issue includes one hour of verifiable continuing professional development (CPD) on topics recommended by the General Dental Council.